cantbelieveimshook/Beesearch/README.md

 **make_augmentations.py**: Creates augmented images and masks.

-## Miscellaneous Scripts and Files
+## Category: Miscellaneous Scripts and Files
 Additional resources under development, not featured in the main publication.

 **remove_background.py**: Removes the backgrounds from bee images and saves those images into a separate folder.